-12. Ensure you're not overlooked with the addition of vertical blinds
+14. Ensure you're not overlooked with the addition of vertical blinds

 If you're designing an office where privacy is a priority, consider opting for vertical blinds.
-While white can have something of a clinical feel as a home office window treatment, this is easily combatted if paired with the right colour scheme.
+While white can have something of a clinical feel as a home office window treatment, this is easily combatted if paired with the right color scheme.

 Worried about using white?
 Consider opting for a light grey or even a dark wood effect.
 These Tiffany Vertical Blinds (opens in new tab) from 247 Blinds are available in five different shades.

 For a luxury finish in your home office space, go for gold.
 These heavy patterned drapes nod to the other gilded accents around the room – like that gorge pick of the best desk lamps.
 Note the duo with the roller blind, in choosing a similar motif with a complementing jet black backdrop is striking color combo we're sure you'll agree.